stephomi/nomadsculpt.com/manual/docs/topology.md

 ### Multiresolution Workflow
-One important aspect of the multiresolution is that you can go back to a lower resolution, making change on your object and then go back to the highest resolution without loosing the high resolution details.
+One important aspect of the multiresolution is that you can go back to a lower resolution, make changes on your object and then go back to the highest resolution without losing the high resolution details.
 All the high resolution details will be projected automatically.

 ::: warning
-If you are using a tool that alters the topology of your object, you will loose all the other resolutions of your object!
+If you are using a tool that alters the topology of your object, you will lose all the other resolutions of your object!
 You should always get a warning in case it should happen, for example when you are using:
 - the [Voxel Remesher](#voxel-remesher)
 - the [Dynamic Topology](#dynamic-topology)